pieroproietti/penguins-eggs-book/chapter-6.md

 include partitioning, user account creation, bootloader installation, and more.

-**Partitioning**: The partitioning module handles the disk partitioning process, allowing users to create, resize, or delete partitions as needed.
+* Partitioning: The partitioning module handles the disk partitioning process, allowing users to create, resize, or delete partitions as needed.

--   User Account Creation: This module enables users to create user accounts during the installation process, specifying usernames, passwords, and other account details.
+* User Account Creation: This module enables users to create user accounts during the installation process, specifying usernames, passwords, and other account details.

--   Bootloader Installation: The bootloader module handles the installation and configuration of the bootloader, allowing users to choose the boot device and configure boot options.
+* Bootloader Installation: The bootloader module handles the installation and configuration of the bootloader, allowing users to choose the boot device and configure boot options.

--   Localization: This module allows users to select the system\'s language, keyboard layout, timezone, and other regional settings.
+* Localization: This module allows users to select the system\'s language, keyboard layout, timezone, and other regional settings.

--   Package Selection: The package selection module enables users to choose the software packages they want to install, allowing for customization and fine-tuning of the system\'s software selection.
+* Package Selection: The package selection module enables users to choose the software packages they want to install, allowing for customization and fine-tuning of the system\'s software selection.

--   Summary and Installation: This module presents a summary of the selected options and performs the actual installation process.
+* Summary and Installation: This module presents a summary of the selected options and performs the actual installation process.

 These are just a few EXAMPLES: of the modules that can be included in the modules.conf file.
 By modifying this file, you can enable or disable specific modules based on your requirements, thus controlling which features are available to the user during the installation.

-## Method2: The Krill installer (TUI)
+# Using Krill installer (TUI)

 The Krill installer (TUI) in the Eggs tool allows for a command-line installation experience.
 Here\'s a breakdown of the